leanpanda-com/fermo/README.md

 $ mix fermo.build
 ```

+# Capabilities

+* build your projects fast, using all available cores,
+* handle Middleman-like config-time defined pages (see below),

-# Approach
+# Config-time Pages

-When a Fermo project is compiled, all pages (single pages, templates
-and partials) are located.
-Pages which have a special function
-(e.g. templates and partials) are filtered out and remaining pages
-are queued for conversion to HTML.
+Most static site generators build one webpage for every source page
+(e.g. Hugo).

+Middleman provides the very powerful but strangely named `proxy`,
+which allows you to produce many pages from one template.
+So, if you have a local JSON of YAML file, or even better an online
+CMS, as a source, you can build a page for each of your items
+without having to commit the to your Git repo.

-Dynamic, data-based pages are created with the `page` method.
+In Fermo, dynamic, data-based pages are created with the `page` method.

-# Defaults

-A number of helper methods are provided (e.g. `javascript_include_tag`).

 # Templates